sudorook/snippets/ffmpeg.md

 the input file.

 The example above uses `-c copy`, which simply copies the codec found in the file.
-This is quickest, as `ffmpeg` will not have to reencode anything.
+This is quickest, as `ffmpeg` will not have to re-encode anything.
 However, if you wish to specify a different format, replace `copy` with your preference.

 Note that when specifying the output file extension, you should take care that it is compatibly with the stream, otherwise `ffmpeg` will exit with an error